12 Top-Rated Things to Do in Coos Bay, OR

-5. Take a Tour at Cranberry Sweets & More
+4. Indulge at Cranberry Sweets & More

 For over 50 years, Cranberry Sweets & More has taken advantage of the fact that the nearby Bandon is "Oregon's Cranberry Capital."
 And the several bogs in the neighboring city go to good use, providing the key ingredient to this candy company's best-selling products.

 Today, the list of confections from this family-owned facility includes jellied candies, chocolate assortments, and cookies, among many others.
 A signature item, Pates de Fruits, are jellied fruit cubes flecked with sugar.

 Cranberry Sweets & More operates a factory store in Coos Bay where the public can shop for sweets and watch the candy-making process.
 House-made products and free samples line the sweet-smelling gift shop, and large windows at the back of the store lend a view into a real-life candy factory.